We are delighted to be taking part in Agroforestry Open Weekend 2023

 Our aim is to be community sufficient – we love to collaborate with other like-minded folks and ethical businesses.
 Our markets are very local – maximum 10 mile radius and all deliveries are made using EV vehicles.

-We have planning permission to build a barn.
-This will be made from locally coppiced wood – chestnut and poplar (hopefully this summer).
+We have planning permission to build a barn on our owned site.
+This will be made from locally coppiced wood – mainly chestnut and poplar.

 We are members of the Vegan Organic Network, the Landworkers’ Alliance and the South East Grain Alliance.